JohnWLandeen/World_Weather_Analysis/README.md

 ![alt text](Vacation_Itinerary/WeatherPy_travel_map.PNG)

 To find all relevant information on each city, an info box template is contructed for formatting in dataframe iteration.
-We then store the results in hotel info variable as well as the latitudes and longitudes in the longitudes variable.
-Both of these variables are placed in the gmaps marker layer for creating a map with the desired info on our ideal locations.
+We then store the results in the hotel info variable as well as the latitudes and longitudes in the locations variable.
+Both of these variables are placed in the gmaps marker layer for creating a map with the desired info on our locations.

 ![alt text](Vacation_Itinerary/WeatherPy_travel_map_markers.PNG)